UviDTE-UviSpace/uvispace-documentation/Tutorials.rst

 libraries in a directory available only to the virtual environment, and thus avoid polluting the global sites-packages directory.

-There is an utility called virtualenvwrapper that simplifies the management of virtual environments, and we will use this utility to obtain a clean vritual environment for our project.
+There is a utility called **virtualenvwrapper** that simplifies the management of virtual environments, and we will use this utility to obtain a clean virtual environment for our project.

-To install this utility, run the following command (sudo may be necessary):
+To install this utility, run the following command (root permissions may be necessary):

 .. code-block:: bash

     $ pip install virtualenvwrapper

-Once the installation has finished, open up the .bashrc file, and add the following lines:
+Once the installation has finished, open up the *.bashrc* file and add the following lines:

 .. code-block:: bash

     export WORKON_HOME=$HOME/.virtualenvs      # Virtual environments folder
     source /usr/local/bin/virtualenvwrapper.sh # Enable virtualenvwrapper commands

-To create a new virtualenvironment, run the following command:
+To create a new virtual environment, run the following command:

 .. code-block:: bash

     $ mkvirtualenv uvispace # Syntax: mkvirtualenv (name for the virtual environment) (uvispace) $            # Prompt gets updated to reflect the virtual environment is active

-In case the virtual environment is already created, it is only necessary to activate it.
-In order to use it, use the following command:
+In case the virtual environment is already created, it is only necessary to activate it with the following command:

 .. code-block:: bash